Last update: January 11th, 2024 at 08:11 am

 While researching unique places to stay in Norway, I stumbled across a gorgeous design hotel on Manshausen Island in Northern Norway.
 It reminded me a bit of another very unique hotel in Norway that we had missed out on during our last trip because it was fully booked – the beautiful Juvet Landscape Hotel.

-Manshausen Island Resort was slightly out of the way in relation to our intended destination of the Lofoten Islands, but it seemed that it would be worthy of the extra effort.
+Manshausen Island Resort was slightly out of the way in relation to our intended destination of the Lofoten Islands.
+It seemed special enough, however, to be worthy of the extra effort.
 I managed to scoop up the last available cabin for a 2-night stay in July, and rejigged our itinerary to make it happen.
-Coincidentally, this opening happened to fall over my husband’s birthday, helping me to justify the splurge, as it was definitely pushing our budget.
+Coincidentally, this opening happened to fall over my husband’s birthday, helping me to justify the splurge.
 (Who needs to eat?)

-If you just want to take a quick peek, here is a 2 minute video of our Manshausen stay.
+If you just want to take a quick peek, here is a 2 minute video of our stay at the beautiful Manshausen Island boutique hotel.
 Otherwise, read on to learn more about this magical place.

-* If you want to feel like you have done almost nothing with your life, please read Børge Ousland’s full bio here.
+* If you want to feel like you have accomplished very little in your life, read Børge Ousland’s full biography here.

 While at Manshausen, we very much enjoyed exploring the island by foot, kayaking around in the crystal-clear waters, perusing the fabulous collection of books in the library, and staying up late with new friends to experience the Midnight Sun.
 During our July visit to Northern Norway, the sun would set around 12:30am, and then rise again about an hour later, with it never actually getting dark.